ethan14vb/Contest-Github-Repo-2/README.md

 ## How to Compile and Run
 - Checkout a commit and open the Project.sln file in Visual Studio.
 - You should be able to compile and run inside Visual Studio.

+## Credits
+Though all team members worked on all aspects of the projects to some degree, the primary roles were:

+**Ethan Van Brunt**: Engine Developer and Artist **Joshua Fernandez-Alvarado**: Game-Designer and Gameplay Programmer